 Do you try to remember your students names as much as possible?

 So, when I’m teaching in smaller groups, I try to learn their names.
 I mean, when I’m teaching first-year lectures, where there are around 350 students, it’s impossible to know!
 You basically have certain faces and students you recognize.
-You will also occasionally meet with students who obviously know who I am, but I have no idea who they are… When that happens, I then tend to assume that they’re probably a
+You will also occasionally meet with students who obviously know who I am, but I have no idea who they are… When that happens, I then tend to assume that they’re probably a first year Maths student.

 Do you remember who your favorite professor at university?